taluccia/earthengine.cloud.qgis.leaflet/README.md

 Code runs in the console

-The **Task** will light up in orange; click the tab.
+The **Task** tab will light up in orange; click the tab.
 You will need click the run button to export the 'ndvi_test' to the cloud here.
 This may take a few minutes.